vybe urgent care is currently offering two forms of COVID-19 testing for patients.

 - The recent loss of your sense of taste and/or smell

-The antibody blood test (serum antibody IgG) is for confirming prior exposure to the virus.
+The antibody test (serum antibody IgG) is for confirming prior exposure to the virus.
 This test is used to detect the presence of antibodies, not to diagnose an active infection. vybe sends your blood sample to a laboratory for analysis.
 Although vybe can perform this test at any time, it can take up to 3 weeks for antibodies to be fully detectable after an infection.
+The antibody test is for those who:

-- If you previously had COVID-19 symptoms (fever, persistent cough, shortness of breath, body aches) and have fully recovered for at least 14 days.
+- Previously had COVID-19 symptoms (fever, persistent cough, shortness of breath, body aches) and have fully recovered for at least 14 days.

-- If you received a positive test result for COVID-19 and have fully recovered without symptoms for at least 14 days.
+- Received a positive test result for COVID-19 and have fully recovered without symptoms for at least 14 days.

 How are these tests administered?

-- Nasal swab: Requires a deep nasal swab, which is best administered by a health care professional.
-Most patients are unable to properly self-administer a nasal swab
+- Diagnostic tests: Requires a nasal swab, which is best administered by a healthcare professional.

 What locations can I visit for these COVID-19 tests?

-All COVID-19 visits begin with a telemedicine visit.
-This will allow a vybe clinician to determine whether you need a nasal swab (PCR test) or an antibody (IgG) test.
+COVID-19 rapid testing is available at all locations by appointment only.
+All other COVID tests begin with a virtual doctor visit.
+This will allow a vybe clinician to determine whether you need a PCR test or antibody blood test.
 At the end of your telemedicine visit, you’ll receive a referral to your nearest vybe urgent care coronavirus testing location.
 We offer a drive-up swab test, but the antibody test involves a blood draw and takes place inside our facility.

 How long will it take to receive my results?

-- Positive: You produced antibodies to COVID-19 and have a high likelihood of prior infection.
-Some patients with past infections may not have experienced any symptoms.
+- Positive: Indicates the presence of antibodies to COVID-19 and a high likelihood of prior infection.
+Some employees with past infections may not have experienced any symptoms.
 It is unclear if a positive test result means immunity against future COVID-19 infection.
-Please continue with frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.
+You should encourage healthy preventive measures in the workplace, including frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.

 - Equivocal: Your test results could not be interpreted as positive or negative.
 You may get this response if the test detects an immune response but it’s unclear if the cause is COVID-19 or similar infections (the common cold is a type of coronavirus).
 You may wish to wait 14 days and repeat the test for more reliable results.